SnapTrash/SnapTrash/README.md

 * Developped with Kotlin programming language
 * Jetpack Compose was used as UI toolkit
 * The app is available in English, Finnish, French, Hungarian, German and Italian
+* The app offers Light and Dark mode

 ## Architecture